Best Garden Hose

-Hoses are used outdoors in a variety of conditions and in gardens, where they are subjected to a lot of wear and tear.
+Hoses are used outdoors in various conditions and in gardens, where they are subjected to a lot of wear and tear.
 Thus, durability is a key feature of a good hose.
-To test durability, we tested the hoses through day-to-day use, irrigating our food plots, watering, and attached to sprinklers.
+We tested the hoses through day-to-day use to test durability, irrigating our food plots, watering, and attached to sprinklers.
 We also compared them in head to head tests, including running the hoses over with a car, kinking and bending each a 100 times, and tugging when connected to a spigot, noting the wear and tear on each.
-The Flexilla stood out as the most durable of the hoses.
+The Flexzilla stood out as the most durable of the hoses.
 While the light green material showed dirt and scuffing, the material was unworn from any testing, and the collars and coupling showed no wear and tear after heavy use.

 The Water Right 400 Series was the second-best in durability testing.
-The Water Right showed nearly no wear from our car test and connections and collars stood up to our testing with no signs of wear.
-This only came in second because it was more prone to kinking and showed slight signs of wear at these kinking points.
+The Water Right showed nearly no wear from our car test, and connections and collars stood up to our testing with no signs of wear.
+This only came in second because it was more prone to kinking and showed slight wear at these kinking points.
 The most durable expandable hose was the Grow Green Expandable Garden Hose.
 The Grow Green was the only expandable to show no signs of damage from our durability testing.
-Expandable hoses tended to show signs of wear after daily use near the connections and collars, but the Grow Green showed none, making it the only expandable option to earn top points in durability.
+Expandable hoses tended to show signs of wear after daily use near the connections and collars.
+Still, the Grow Green showed none, making it the only expandable option to earn top points in durability.

 Ease of Use

 Hoses should be a seamless part of your garden set up.
-Storage, movement, manipulation and connections should all occur without a second thought.
+Storage, movement, manipulation, and connections should all occur without a second thought.
 Our testers used the hoses while at work and noted any points at which each of these aspects required attention.
-In addition to daily use, the hoses were tested for their water delivery capacity, timed to see how long it took to fill a liter and tested for ease of coiling, as storage is a key component of use.
-The Flexilla stood out as the easiest to use.
-The unique memory free material made coiling a breeze, as well as moving the hose around when in use, both when under pressure or when the hose was off.
-The Flexilla delivered water at a very median rate for the hoses tested.
+In addition to daily use, the hoses were tested for their water delivery capacity, timed to see how long it took to fill a liter, and tested for ease of coiling, as storage is a key component of use.
+The Flexzilla stood out as the easiest to use.
+The unique memory-free material made coiling a breeze, as well as moving the hose around when in use, both when under pressure or when the hose was off.
+The Flexzilla delivered water at a very median rate for the hoses tested.

 Quality of Components

-Often, otherwise quality hoses can begin to fail due to the individual components.
+Otherwise quality hoses can begin to fail due to the individual components.
 Protective collars, connections, and on-off toggles can be points of failure during day to day use.
-To test these components, we compared the materials of each hose and components, tested all moving points repeatedly, coupled and de-coupled all connections, and monitored all components during daily use.
+To test these components, we compared each hose and components' materials, tested all moving points repeatedly, coupled and de-coupled all connections, and monitored all components during daily use.
 The Water Right is the best performer in terms of components.
 The chrome-plated brass connections show no wear after heavy testing and use, and the hard plastic protective collar was high quality.